About WCESS (Widowed Community Education & Support Services)

 Jim’s research into the needs of the widowed community started with the reading of two books of almost identical titles.
 The first book, Widow to Widow: How the Bereaved Help Each Other, is authored by Dr. Phyllis R. Silverman, researcher and teacher.
 Dr. Silverman’s research in understanding how the bereaved help each other led to her development of the peer-to-peer model for grief support groups.
 Her books and bio are found at her website: www.phyllisrsilverman.com.

 The second book, Widow to Widow: Thoughtful, Practical Ideas for Rebuilding Your Life, was authored by Genevieve Davis Ginsburg, a counselor in Tucson.
-Genevieve lost her husband in 1977 and decided to start a peer-to-peer grief support group.
+Genevieve lost her husband in 1977 and decided to start a peer-to-peer grief support group in Tucson.
 Her group grew into many groups in Tucson.
-In 1989 Genevieve passed away but her network of grief support groups is still operating in Tucson today.
+Genevieve passed away in 1989 but her network of grief support groups is still operating in Tucson today.

-Jim’s second initiative is the financial blog.
+Jim’s latest initiative is the Widowed Community Financial Blog.
 Years of working with and advising widows, widowers, and surviving partners has provided a wealth of experience and knowledge in this complicated financial arena.
 The blog will regularly provide stories and experiences around the financial aspects of losing a spouse or partner and the transition to managing these financial affairs.